prod-feng/Install-Lustre-2.15-with-ZFS-2.1.2-on-Rocky-Linux-8.6-/README.md

 The install of the lustre-zfs-dkms-2.15.1-1.el8.noarch.rpm  will report error, while the dkms source and other 2 packages were installed properly.

-To properly install lustre-zfs-dkms-2.15.1-1.el8.noarch.rpm, your need to modify 3 files in folder  /usr/src/lustre-zfs-2.15.1/: dkms.conf, configure, and lustre-dkms_pre-build.sh.
+To properly install lustre-zfs-dkms-2.15.1-1.el8.noarch.rpm, your need to modify 3 files in folder  /usr/src/lustre-zfs-2.15.1/:
+(1)dkms.conf, (2)configure, and (3)lustre-dkms_pre-build.sh.
 Please refer to https://github.com/prod-feng/Install-Lustre2.12.8-on-CentOS-7.9-2009 for more details.

 Once the installation of Lustre is done, you can check the dkms status of the zfs and lustre modules:
 ```text